GWC-DCMB/curriculum-notebooks/paper/paper.md

 and mathematics (STEM) have produced various explanations for persistent gender disparities [@benbow_gender_2016].
-One explanation is that women in first year computer science courses rate themselves as being less experienced, prepared, or able to master the course material than the men [@fisher_undergraduate_1997].
-Additionally, women often experience stereotype threats that negative influence their math and science performance and deter them from pursuing STEM as a career [@hill_why_2010].
+One explanation is that women often experience stereotype threats that negatively influence their math and science performance and deter them from pursuing STEM as a career [@hill_why_2010].
 The majority of our organization's founding graduate students (all women) began coding in our undergraduate careers or later.
 We wanted to provide a safe place for local high school women to